FOSSIL FUEL COMBUSTION, Pollution & Climate

 When fossil fuels burn

-efficiently in an excess of air/oxygen the only products are
+efficiently in an excess of air/oxygen the main products are

 carbon dioxide and water e.g.